Note #1: See update 11-28-21 for a PDF of a doctoral thesis analyzing the historical sources for FSYY.

 While the translation may not be perfect, I think it is a must read as many of the gods mentioned therein are worshiped in modern temples throughout China, Taiwan, Malaysia, and Singapore.
 It is a lens into modern folk religion.

-Here is a link for The Newly Printed, Zhong Bojing Annotated, Investiture of the Gods (Xinke Zhong Bojing xiansheng piping Fengshen yanyi, 新刻鍾伯敬先生批評封神演義, c.
-1620), the oldest edition of the novel.
-The first of 20 volumes is full of lovely illustrations (fig. 2).
+Here is a PDF for volume one of The Newly Printed, Zhong Bojing Annotated, Investiture of the Gods (Xinke Zhong Bojing xiansheng piping Fengshen yanyi, 新刻鍾伯敬先生批評封神演義, c.
+1620), the oldest known edition of the novel.
+It is full of lovely woodblock prints (fig. 2).

 Fig. 2 – A random page from vol. 1 of The Newly Printed, Zhong Bojing Annotated, Investiture of the Gods (larger version).